Use and Removal of Nitrite in Meat Products

 What is the law regarding the use of nitrites/nitrates?

-The use of nitrates and nitrites in food products must comply with the provisions set out in Annex III part C of Directive 95/2/EC on additives other than colours and sweeteners as amended.
-This Directive is transposed into Irish legislation by S.I.
-No.40 of 2008 as amended.
-The conditions of use of the currently authorised additives including nitrates and nitrites as set out in the annexes to Directives 95/2/EC continue to apply until such time as the Annex II to Regulation 1333/2008/EC (i.e. Regulation 1129/2011/EC) is in force (1 June 2013).
-The maximum levels at which nitrates and nitrites may be used, and also the specific foodstuffs in which they may be used, are also established by Directive 95/2/EC as amended.
+The use of nitrates and nitrites in food products must comply with the provisions set out in Annex II part E of Regulation (EC) No.1333/2008 on food additives which is in force since 1 June 2013.
+This Regulation is transposed into Irish legislation by S.I.
+No. 330 of 2015.
+The maximum levels at which nitrates and nitrites may be used, and also the specific foodstuffs in which they may be used as well as their conditions of use are also established by Regulation (EC) No. 1333/2008 as amended.
 These levels are set at values which ensure that a person consuming a typical diet would not exceed the Acceptable Daily Intake (ADI) established for these additives.
-Purity criteria have also been established for nitrates and nitrites via Directive 2008/84/EC as amended.
+Purity criteria have also been established for nitrates and nitrites via Regulation (EC) No. 231/2012 as amended.

 Two main nitrite and nitrate salt forms are allowed.
 These are sodium and potassium nitrite and sodium and potassium nitrate.
-These substances have been attributed E numbers (E250, E249, E 251 and E 252 respectively).
-In accordance with EU legislation, nitrates and nitrites are permitted for use in foods such as cheese, raw and processed meats, processed fish and foie gras and may only be sold in a mixture with salt or a salt substitute when labelled for food use.
+These substances have been attributed E numbers (E250, E249, E251 and E252 respectively).
+In accordance with EU legislation, nitrates and nitrites are permitted for use in foods such as cheese, raw and processed meats(1), and processed fish and may only be sold in a mixture with salt or a salt substitute when labelled for food use.
 This is designed to limit the amount of nitrite that can be added and to prevent accidental poisoning through the addition of excessive quantities of nitrite to food.

 For further Information see our FAQ on nitrites and nitrates